Get rid of burning oil and propane for heat by switching to ductless Air Source Heat Pumps.

 Air Source Heat Pumps are Great for Supplemental Heat for New and Existing Homes

 The simplicity and reliability of heat pumps also make them a great choice for new homes, where the savings garnered by installing heat pumps instead of a traditional heating system can be used to install solar electricity for the home.
 By heating and cooling with electricity, and then using solar panels to generate electricity, you end up with a home that fully meets its own energy needs that costs less to operate than a conventional home.

 State incentives are periodically offered for air source heat pumps, currently:

-- Maine: $500 Efficiency Maine rebate per household
+- Maine: Up to $1,500 Efficiency Maine rebate per household

 - New Hampshire: $400 per 12k BTU outdoor unit through NHSaves.